krdarrah/trigBoard_docs/docs/index.rst

 * The board utilizes an actual **RTC** (Real Time Clock).
 This is a high quality RTC, so accurate wake times can be configured.
 The timer wakes the board up at the configured time - for example once and hour, then checks the battery voltage and if low, will send out a push notification.
 The timer can also be used to check the current status of the contact and send out a notification, so in the garage door example, the board can be configured to not only send out notifications when the door opens/closes, but also when the garage is left open for some period of time after the door was opened.

+* Clock Wake/Timestamps introduced in base firmware 8/16/21 allow for a daily alarm to wake the board up with many other options like adding time stamps to messages and synchronizing with an NTP server.
+This can be useful for a number of reasons like for applications that rarely wake, this can send a daily "heartbeat" message.
+Or even as a "run time" clock, if you don't set the time with the NTP server, it starts at zero, so the timestamp can tell you elapsed time since that board was powered up.

 * Wake button on board can also be used to send out a push notification.

 * Unused pins from ESP32 broken out for future expansion and in-line to fit breadboards - developer friendly.
 See :ref:`Pinout page <Pinout>` for more information

-* Base Firmware supports many Push Notification service options like :ref:`Pushsafer <Pushsafer>`, :ref:`Pushover <Pushover>`, and :ref:`IFTTT <IFTTT>`.
+* Base Firmware supports many Push Notification service options like :ref:`Pushsafer <Pushsafer>`, :ref:`Pushover <Pushover>`, :ref:`IFTTT <IFTTT>`, and :ref:`Telegram <Telegram>`.
 And even develop a custom solution with :ref:`MQTT <MQTT>` :ref:`Home Assistant <HomeAssistant>`, :ref:`UDP <UDP>` or :ref:`TCP <TCP>`.
 Any of these can be enabled, or even multiple.
 For example, the notifications can go out through Pushover, then a secondary backup notification can go through MQTT.
 Or even a notification though Pushsafer, then turn the lights on in the house with IFTTT.
 The possibilities are endless with this.

 * :ref:`Configurator Tool <Configurator>` gives full control over the board parameters and settings - in a nice clean easy to use GUI through Google Chrome and a Bluetooth connection to the ESP32.